wellle/targets.vim/README.md

 including the letter `n`.
 The command `in,` selects inside of the next commas.
 Use the letter `l` instead to work on the previous (last) separators.
 Uses the count to skip multiple separator characters.

-Use uppercase `N` and `L` to jump from within one pair of separators into the next distinct pair, instead of into the adjacent one.
-(Using `N` instead of `n` is actually just doubling the count to achieve this.)

 See our [Cheat Sheet][cheatsheet] for a chart summarizing all separator mappings.